-- Build new stations at Crwys Road, Loudoun Square and Cardiff Bay by December 2023, and Gabalfa by 2028.
+- Build new stations at Crwys Road and Butetown and upgrade Cardiff Bay by December 2023, and Gabalfa by 2028.

 - We are actively working with the Welsh Government and Rhondda Cynon Taf County Borough Council to discuss funding options for relocating Treforest Estate station by December 2025, to improve safety and convenience.